 His teaching career at Capital was put on hold during the Second World War, at which time he served first as a Communications Officer, then a navigator, Executive Officer, and Commander of the Ship LST (Landing Ship Tank) 1122, achieving the rank of Lieutenant Commander.
 He participated in the Philippine Liberation and the Battle of Okinawa.
 At the latter, his ship delivered tanks, equipment and Marines to the battle.
 In April 1945, at the death of President Franklin D. Roosevelt, Hilmar wrote and conducted a memorial service on LST 1122 that was so moving it was incorporated into the U.S. Navy Historical Archives in Washington, DC.
 After the war, he continued with the Naval Reserve, retiring after 28 years of service.

 During most of his adult life, Hilmar sang in church choirs and taught Sunday School.
-Dr. Grimm servied as Chairman of both Grace Lutheran and Christ Lutheran Congregations.
-Dr. Grimm authored a book detailing the history of Christ Lutheran Church published in 1978.
+Dr. Grimm served as Chairman of both Grace Lutheran and Christ Lutheran Congregations, authoring a book detailing the history of Christ Lutheran Church (published in 1978).
 He also contributed to “These Hundred Years”, published by Capital University, 1950, which gives the history of the school from 1850-1950.
 He was a member of Phi Alpha Theta, a national honorary history fraternity and was president of the Bexley Historical Society from 1978 to 1981.